 There is a possibility to submit longer term proposals.
 This is done by providing a justified time request for multiple semesters in the PIPT.

 These proposals, if approved for the current semester, will be automatically re-submitted for the next.
 However, a brief progress report of a previously approved long term proposal must be submitted by the Phase 1 deadline.
 A form to enter this progress report is available on the proposal’s page in the Web Manager (https://www.salt.ac.za/wm/).

-Please note that the TACs may re-adjust the time allocation before each semester, and no time allocation by the relevant TAC(s) on any given semester means this proposal is no longer supported (i.e. the MLT status has been revoked).
+Please note that the TACs may re-adjust the time allocation before each semester, and if no time is allocated by the relevant TAC(s) in any given semester the proposal is no longer supported (i.e. the MLT status has been revoked).
 A new proposal will need to be submitted if more time is needed to complete the scientific goals.

 A Phase 2 proposal needs to be submitted for DDT or commissioning proposals.
 See Sections 11.1 and 11.5 for more details.
-A total of 10h per semester of DDT time is available at present.
+These do not need to follow the normal proposal cycle.
+A total of 15h per semester of DDT time is available at present.

 Large Science Proposals request > 150 hours from one or more Partners, which can be spread over a total of six semesters.
 PIs considering submitting to this program should send an email to the head of Astro Ops, Petri Vaisanen, at email@example.com with their intention to submit at least two weeks prior to the deadline to discuss overall feasibility and strategy.
 For more details, please see Section 11.6.

 The Phase 1 process will be the same as for other proposals with the following exceptions: